Black Buttes

-The Black Buttes, also known historically as the Sawtooth Rocks, make up an extinct stratovolcano in the Cascade Volcanic Arc in Whatcom County, Washington, United States.
-Glacially eroded remnants of this volcano rise above the Deming Glacier, part of the glacier system of the nearby volcano, Mount Baker.
-There are three major peaks — Colfax, Lincoln, and Seward — all of which can be climbed.
+The Black Buttes, also known historically as the Sawtooth Rocks, make up a stratovolcano in the Cascade Volcanic Arc in Whatcom County, Washington, United States.
+Glacially eroded remnants of this extinct volcano rise above the Deming Glacier, part of the glacier system of the nearby volcano, Mount Baker.
+There are three major peaks—Colfax, Lincoln, and Seward—all of which can be climbed.

 The volcano was last active during the Middle Pleistocene from 495,000 to 288,000 years ago.
 Mount Baker, a much younger volcano, sits on top of lava erupted from Black Buttes Volcano.

 Geography

 The Black Buttes represent the remains of a large stratovolcano that was once located in the approximate location of its neighbor, Mount Baker.
 Black Buttes lies about 3 km from Mount Baker, between Baker and the middle fork of Nooksack River, in Whatcom County, Washington state.

 The volcano reaches an elevation of at least 9440 ft at Colfax Peak.
 Its peaks adjacent to Coleman Glacier, Thunder Glacier, and Deming Glacier.
 These peaks include the two principal summits, Colfax Peak (or East Butte), and Lincoln Peak (or West Butte), as well as the third major summit known as Seward Peak.